dobrokot/clip_to_psd/README.md

 `python clip_to_psd.py input.clip -o output.psd`

+## Dependencies:
-*Note: Python 3 and the Python PIL library are required.
-The Python PIL library is optional but needed for PSD thumbnail previews or exporting layers as PNG files.*
+- Python 3 is required.
+- The Python PIL library is optional but needed for PSD thumbnail previews or exporting layers as PNG files.
+Use the --blank-psd-preview option to avoid importing the PIL library.

 ## Caution